See a sneak peek of Tessian in action featuring admin and end user experiences. Watch the Product Tour →

 Educating people on how hackers might take advantage of their stress and explaining the types of scams that people could be susceptible to is an important first step.
 For example, a hacker could impersonate a senior IT director, supposedly communicating the implementation of new software to accommodate the move back into the office, and asks employees to share their account credentials.
 Or a hacker may pose as a trusted government agency requesting personal information in relation to a new financial relief scheme.

 Businesses should also implement solutions that can help employees make good cybersecurity decisions and reduce risk over time.
-Security solutions like Tessian use machine learning to understand employee behaviours to alert people to risks on email as and when they arise.
+Security solutions like Tessian use machine learning to understand employee behaviors to alert people to risks on email as and when they arise.
 By warning individuals in real-time, we can educate individuals as to why the email they were about to send or have received is a threat to company security.
 It helps to make people think twice before they do something they might regret.